-SECTION 2 AT A GLANCE...
+PART 2 AT A GLANCE...

 This section sets the tone for the rest of the interview.
 It also includes the script you need to read in order to obtain informed consent.
 The script itself is provided in Annex 2.

-You must read the script provided in Annex 1 (greetings and instructions) and Annex 2 (consent) word for word.
+You must read the script provided in Part 2 for greetings and introduction and consent word for word.